Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Problem statement

 Furthermore, we focus on the \textit{post-hoc} scenario of designing the confidence estimator $g(x)$ after the segmentation model $h(x)$ has been trained, which is assumed to be part of the problem specification and kept fixed.
 This is in contrast to approaches that require retraining or fine-tuning the segmentation model $h(x)$.
-Additionally, we focus on confidence estimators that can be computed directly from the probabilistic output $\bph = f(x)$, assuming that the decision threshold $\gamma$ has been given (which then allows us to compute $h(x)$), without requiring access to any other internal signals or parameters of the segmentation model.
-Nevertheless, we allow confidence estimators containing hyperparameters that need to be tuned, typically on additional hold-out data that has not been used to train the segmentation model.
+Additionally, we focus on confidence estimators that can be computed directly from the probabilistic output $\bph = f(x)$, assuming that the post-processing operation $T$ has been given (which then allows us to compute $h(x)$), without requiring access to any other internal signals or parameters of the segmentation model. \new{In particular, this rules out ensemble-based methods (such as Monte Carlo Dropout \cite{Gal.Ghahramani.2016.Dropout-Bayesian-Approximation}) that produce and rely on multiple predictions per input image, unless these predictions are fused into a single probabilistic output $\bph$, which then must be the sole input to the confidence estimator.
+(In other words, our framework requires $g(x)$ to be only a function of $\bph$, but is entirely agnostic to the process producing $\bph$.)} Nevertheless, we allow confidence estimators containing hyperparameters that need to be tuned, typically on additional hold-out data that has not been used to train the segmentation model.
 We refer to such estimators as ``tunable''; otherwise, as ``non-tunable".

-\begin{remark} While most results in the literature---as well as all our experimental results---consider a fixed threshold $\gamma$ (typically $\gamma=0.5$), our theoretical results also apply to a formulation with adaptive thresholding as proposed by~\citet{dai_rankseg_2023}.
-In this case, $\gamma$ is replaced by $\gamma(\bph)$ in \eqref{eq:segmentation-thresholding}, where $\gamma: [0,1]^n \to [0,1]$ is a thresholding function taking $\bph = f(x)$ as input. \end{remark}

-\begin{remark} For concreteness, we have focused on the task of binary semantic segmentation; however, none of our results require $\calX$ to have the same dimensionality of $\calY$.
-We thus could consider the more general problem of binary multilabel classification where $\calX$ is arbitrary.
-However, we do require the evaluation metric to be \textit{decomposable}, i.e., expressible as an expectation of individual losses as in \eqref{eq:risk}.
-This excludes many common evaluation metrics for multilabel problems such as micro, macro and weighted averages across labels. \end{remark}
+\new{ From the \textit{post-hoc} perspective of learning the confidence estimator $g(x)$ given a fixed $h(x)$, the problem can be interpreted as single-label regression (since $g(x) \in \RR$) under an unconventional evaluation metric (the RC curve, or the AURC).
+A parallel can be drawn to optimizing a binary scoring classifier for the Area Under the Receiver Operating Characteristic (AUROC) curve, which is similarly nondecomposable.
+Naturally, one may attempt to use a simplified optimization objective, such as training $g(x)$ to predict the Dice coefficient $D(\by, h(x))$ (as done, e.g., in \cite{jungo_analyzing_2020}).
+In any case, for a realistic evaluation, the amount of tuning data must be limited, e.g., to a fraction of the test data. }